jonahaag/jonahaag.github.io/_posts/2023-11-17-transformers.md

   - Koopman
 ---

-This is a draft for my blog post based on the Paper "Transformers for modeling physical systems" by Geneva and Zabaras published in Neural Networks in 2022.
+This is a very rough first draft for my blog post based on the Paper "Transformers for modeling physical systems" by Geneva and Zabaras published in Neural Networks in 2022.
 This work is part of the seminar "Machine Learning in the Sciences" in the winter term 23/24 at the University of Stuttgart.

 ## TODO